Who Are More Likely to Develop Central Serous Chorioretinopathy (CSCR)?

 Higher Risk in Men Between Ages 20 to 50

-One of the strongest risk factors for CSCR is gender.
-Men aged 30 to 50 are disproportionately affected.
+One of the strongest risk factors for CSCR is gender, with men aged 30 to 50 disproportionately affected [3].
 Hormonal differences, particularly those related to cortisol regulation, may contribute to this disparity.
 Occupational stressors, competitive environments, and physically demanding work may place men in this age group at increased risk.

 While CSCR can occur in women, the difference in risk remains notable across multiple studies.
 This demographic pattern highlights the importance of routine eye examinations for men experiencing visual symptoms, especially those with chronic stress or high-pressure lifestyles.